×

 What Are The Qualities of Food Grade Terpenes?

-Although the terminology may seem misleading to consumers, it’s important to remember that food grade does not necessarily mean safe to eat.
+Although the terminology may seem misleading to consumers, it’s important to remember that food-grade does not necessarily mean safe to eat.
 Without knowing the right quantities, adding terpenes to edible products can be detrimental to human health.
 Companies seeking to infuse terpenes into their ingestible or inhalable products should research how to safely dilute and infuse terpenes, which terpene concentrations are safe in food, and how to comply with state or country-wide food regulations.
-For more information on food grade terpenes or instructions for mixing them properly, reach an Eybna representative for a consultation.
+For more information on food-grade terpenes or instructions for mixing them properly, reach an Eybna representative for a consultation.

 Are All Terpenes Food Grade?

 The other category of terpenes available on the market is synthetic terpenes, which are man-made, artificially manufactured terpenes.
 Terpenes manipulated in a lab can contain innovative taste and smell combinations that you won’t find in organic terpenes.
-However, synthetic terpenes are still an emerging branch of cannabis studies and it’s not yet clear how they actually stack up against natural terpenes as far as producing a full-spectrum effect.
+However, synthetic terpenes are still an emerging branch of studies and it’s not yet clear how they actually stack up against natural terpenes as far as producing a full-spectrum effect.
 Furthermore, synthetic terpenes may not always be food grade owing to the associated manufacturing process.

 The short answer is no, not all terpenes are food grade.